Originally from Tahiti, Léo PEUILLOT is a lawyer of the Papeete Bar, in French Polynesia.

 He began his career as a legal counsel, in 2012, working for business law firms and industrial property attorneys in Nantes and Rennes.
 After spending several months in an intellectual property law firm in Tokyo, Japan, Léo joined the General Directorate of Economic Affairs (DGAE) of French Polynesia, where he was in charge of the Office of Industrial Property for several years.
 He then worked in a business law firm in Strasbourg, before joining the Compliance Department of the French National Commission on Information Technology and Liberties (CNIL) in Paris.
 Léo then returned to fenua to work in a generalist law firm.

-It is on the basis of this rich and diversified path that Léo founded META in 2019.
+It is on the basis of this rich and diversified path that Léo founded the law firm META in 2019.

 École Régionale des Avocats du Grand Est (ERAGE, Strasbourg)